samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Now, regarding of how your questions are showed, you are using a bunch of `div` elements with CSS classes provided by Bootstrap to create a nice [_Card_ component](https://getbootstrap.com/docs/4.1/components/card/).
 If you want to tweak how this card is shown, make sure to check the docs.

+Besides that, note that you are using a component called `Link` (from `react-router-dom`) to make this redirect users to the following path when clicked: `/question/${question.id}`.
+In the next section, you will create a component to the answers to a question chosen by the user.

 So, as you already understand how your component behaves, the next thing you will need to do is to update the code of your `App` component to use your new component:

 ```js